robshea/diffraction.cam/index.md

 ### How To Use This Table

-- Select a camera.
+- Select a <i class="fa-duotone fa-light fa-camera-retro"></i> Camera.
 If your camera is not listed, [request to add it here](/cameras/).
-- Select a filter.
+- Select a <i class="fa-duotone fa-light fa-waveform"></i> Filter.
 If a column is dimmed, that wavelength of light will not be transmitted by the selected filter.
-- Select the row of the ƒ-number you wish to shoot at.
+- Select the row of the <i class="fa-duotone fa-light fa-aperture"></i> ƒ-stop you wish to shoot at.